babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/2c036863-41ad-46bb-b236-96d68787a003)

-3. The most important thing is that ```/slm.sh``` was terminated or not running, allowing the upgrade to take place.
+3. The most important thing is that the ```/slm``` application was terminated or not running, allowing the upgrade to take place.
 After the upgrade, you will need to restart the program manually or with a reboot.
 See <b>Startup</b> below.

 ## Python
 1. Make sure <b>Stream Link Manager for Channels</b> is closed and is not running in the background.